 Twilio's API has some very basic phone number validation logic built in.
 We try to save you money by rejecting messages to numbers we are certain are incorrect.
-However, fundamentally we trust that our users know more about the phone number they are trying to send a message to than we do.
-Our validation logic will only affect numbers which are unquestionabily incorrect.
+However, we trust that our users know more about the phone number they are trying to send a message to than we do.
+Our validation logic will only affect numbers which are unquestionably incorrect.
 It is your responsibility to provide accurate data.

-When you make a POST request to Twilio's API, Twilio will check the validity of the "To" phone number in the request.
-If Twilio discovers that the "To" phone number provided cannot possibly exist, Twilio will respond with a 400 and Error 21211.
-If there is a possibility that the phone number exists, Twilio will hand the message off to the carrier and the message will be recorded in the SMS logs with a status of
+When you make a POST request to Twilio's REST API, Twilio will check the validity of the "To" phone number in the request.
+If Twilio discovers that the "To" phone number provided cannot possibly exist, Twilio will respond to your API request with an HTTP 400 response and flag your project with Error 21211.
+If there is a possibility that the phone number exists, Twilio will hand the message off to the carrier, and the message will be recorded in the SMS logs with a status of

 Depending on the country, we may do an extra check to confirm that the "To" number is capable of receiving SMS messages.

-Countries with a defined "Mobile Range"Most countries have a well defined "mobile range".
+Countries with a defined "Mobile Range": Most countries have a well defined "mobile range".
 Numbers within this range are almost always mobile numbers.
 When a request is made to send an SMS to a number outside of this range, Twilio will respond with a 400 and Error 21614.

-Countries without a defined "Mobile Range"In countries without a "mobile range" like the United States, Canada and most Caribbean nations, there is currently not a reliable way to determine if a phone number is a mobile number or not.
+Countries without a defined "Mobile Range": In countries without a "mobile range" like the United States, Canada and most Caribbean nations, there is currently not a reliable way to determine if a phone number is a mobile number or not.
 Twilio will attempt to send SMS messages to any phone number which which is provided in these countries.

 We recommend that your opt-in process also collect the phone type, and you should only be sending SMS messages to opted-in users who want to receive your messages.